wallberg/blog/_drafts/review-evolution-20.md

 > In this book, I offer a 2.0 version of evolution, a brand new paradigm for biology.
 I will show you that scientists create new species in the lab every day, and I'll show you how they do it.
 I'll also demonstrate that to the extent science can prove anything, science proves design in DNA.
 In other words, I'll prove that both sides, the Creationists and the Darwinists, are right. {% cite marshallEvolutionBreakingDeadlock2015 -l xxvi %}

-{% include note.html content="prove?
-Find a place to discuss provability v evidence; The author does touch on it, but seems a bit contradictory." %}

 And from Appendix A:

 > Half the thesis of this book is that randomness does not create codes; and that once they exist, randomness can only destroy them.
 The other half of this thesis is that the origin of life required the creation of codes, and that nonrandom, linguistic adaptations of DNA continue to create codes and thus drive biological evolution. {% cite marshallEvolutionBreakingDeadlock2015 -l 282 %}